amalgamaria/secretariat/docs/running-jobs/batch.rst

 A common way of running an analysis on Secretariat is to run your command(s) / script(s) from within an "*sbatch* script."
 This method allows the user to request specific resources from within the script rather than typing them out on the command line.
 Since Secretariat's resources are managed by `Slurm`_, resource requests must be denoted in what is called an *sbatch* header.

 .. attention:: It is important to be careful when requesting resources on Secretariat.
 If you request more than what you actually need, this could stall other users waiting for resources to become available.
-If you are unsure about how much you should allocate for your job, please consult with `Vijay`_ or `Maria`_.
+If you are unsure about how much you should allocate for your job, please :ref:`contact us` <tip-contact>`!

 Template
 --------